Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/2-Game_Theory-slides.md

 It's a static game of complete information.

-Notes:

-One of the most famous games studied in game theory.

-- Static because both players take their action at the same time.
-- Complete because everybody is aware of all the payouts.

 ---
 ## Bonnie and Clyde

 Bonnie and Clyde are accused of robbing two banks: